bbhtt/git-evtag-py/README.md

 # message of the tag 'TAG' against the one calculated
 git evtag --verify TAG

+# Create a signed and annotated tag 'TAG' from HEAD and append the EVTag
-# Add the EVTag checksum to the tag 'TAG'.
-Preserves the message of the
+checksum to it.
+Opens EDITOR for the tag message git evtag --sign TAG

-# original tag 'TAG', creates a new tag 'TAG' with the previous message
+# Create a signed and annotated tag 'TAG' from HEAD and append the EVTag
+# checksum to it.
+Uses 'Tag Message' as the tag message
+git evtag --sign TAG -m "Tag Message"

-# and the EVTag checksum appended to it
+# Create a signed and annotated tag 'TAG' from HEAD and append the EVTag
+# checksum to it.
+Uses the message from the file 'FILE' as the tag
+# message
-git evtag --sign TAG
+git evtag --sign TAG -F FILE

 # Produces 'Git-EVTag-v0-SHA512' prefixed output
 git evtag --compat